 Figure 2.
 A high-level system lifecycle (click to expand).

-First, the DAD delivery lifecycle explicitly calls out three phases:
+First, the DAD delivery lifecycle explicitly calls out three phases for agile project teams:

 - Inception.
-During this phase project initiation activities occur.
+Team initiation activities occur during this phase.
 Although “phase” tends to be a swear word within the agile community, the reality is that the vast majority of teams do some up front work at the beginning of a project.
 While some people will mistakenly refer to this effort as Sprint/Iteration 0 it is easy to observe that on average this effort takes longer than a single iteration (the 2013 Agile Project Initiation survey found the average agile team spends about a month in Inception whereas the most common iteration/sprint length is two weeks).
 So in DAD’s Inception phase we do some very lightweight visioning activities to properly frame the project.
 It takes discipline to keep Inception short.

 - Construction.
 During this phase a delivery team will produce a potentially consumable solution on an incremental basis.
 They may do so via a set of iterations (Sprints in Scrum parlance) or do so via a lean, continuous flow approach (different versions of the lifecycle are discussed later).
 The team applies a hybrid of practices from Scrum, XP, Agile Modeling, Agile Data, and other methods to deliver the solution.